Generator service software

 It covers the same dispatch and work-order ground, then goes further: it produces the compliance record those tools leave to spreadsheets.
 If you sell PM to hospitals, data centers, or municipalities, the audit trail is the part that wins and keeps the contract.

-How does the NFPA 110 §8.5 permanent record actually work?
+How does the permanent record actually work?

 When a technician completes a PM or test in the field, the required fields — load %, duration, voltage and frequency per phase, exhaust temp, transfer times, observations — are captured on their phone and written to an append-only record tied to a named, authenticated user and a server timestamp.
-You can produce the full history on the spot when an AHJ or Joint Commission surveyor asks.
+You can produce the full history on the spot when an AHJ or an accreditation surveyor asks.

 Can technicians use it in the field with no signal?